OpenFreeEnergy/konnektor/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 - [ ] I certify that this contribution is covered by the MIT License [here](https://github.com/OpenFreeEnergy/openfe/blob/main/LICENSE) and the **Developer Certificate of Origin** at <https://developercertificate.org/>.

 ## Tips
-* Comment "pre-commit.ci autofix" to have pre-commit.ci atomically format your PR.
+* Comment "pre-commit.ci autofix" to have pre-commit.ci auto-format your PR.
   Since this will create a commit, it is best to make this comment when you are finished with your work.